-Welcome to our free and easy crochet cowl pattern!
-If you love working with different colors and enjoy quick crochet projects, you’re in for a treat.
+Welcome to my free and easy crochet cowl pattern!
+If you love working with yarn in different colors and enjoy quick crochet projects, you’re in for a treat.

-Make these simple cowls for yourself or as a gift.
+Make this great project for yourself or as a gift for someone special.
 This pattern is a great choice for family or as a last minute gift idea.

 What is a Cowl?

 A crochet cowl is a type of scarf.
 A circular or tubular fabric worn around the neck, like a scarf, but without loose ends.
 Cowls are snug head coverings that keep you warm and cozy, while also adding a fashionable touch to your outfit.